Systems Security Foundations for Agentic Computing: Introduction

+This tension is aggravated further due to modern agents being vulnerable to inference-time attacks that can steer behavior in arbitrary ways~\cite{zou2023universaltransferableadversarialattacks,fu2024impromptertrickingllmagents,szegedy2014intriguingpropertiesneuralnetworks,greshake2023}.
+As with earlier waves of adversarial ML, purely behavioral defenses that rely on the model to reliably identify and ignore malicious instructions can remain brittle under adaptive attackers~\cite{nasr2025attackermovessecondstronger,athalye2018obfuscatedgradientsfalsesense,pandya2025iattentionbreakingfinetuning}.
+Moreover, in the LLM era, attackers often need not have deep system expertise: simple prompting can be enough to induce harmful tool use or policy violations in real-world deployments~\cite{greshake2023,wunderwuzzi2024breaking,wunderwuzzi2025claude,wunderwuzzi2024chatgpt,wunderwuzzi2025devin}.
+Therefore, to make foundational and practical progress, the fields of computer security and AI agent security need to co-operate: combining model-level robustness with principled system-level and user-level guardrails grounded in decades of security research.

+\textbf{Summary of Findings.} Computer security makes progress by articulating clear security invariants and then enforcing them via layered, largely deterministic mechanisms and design principles (e.g., least privilege, complete mediation, separation of privilege)~\cite{saltzer,ross-anderson}.
+When we attempt to apply these ideas to agentic systems, we encounter several challenges that arise.
+We use these frictions to organize the report and to surface concrete research questions.
+Furthermore, each of these challenges also poses interesting research avenues for long-term future work.

-\textit{\underline{(1) Probabilistic TCB.}} A classic principle is creating a {\it trusted computing base (TCB)} to enforce a security invariant (e.g., to reduce the risk of memory corruption vulnerabilities, the hardware provides a deterministic feature that prevents code execution only from certain memory regions).
-Applying this to an agentic system is difficult because the model itself is a major part of the TCB, but it is fundamentally probabilistic.
-If you train the model to recognize that certain token sequences are non-executable, that property is enforced with some probability that is conditional on the input to the model rather than being a deterministic property.
-In other words, the challenge is to build provable defenses from probabilistic TCB assumptions.
+\textit{\underline{(1) Probabilistic and Opaque TCB.}} A classic systems-security move is to minimize a \emph{trusted computing base (TCB)} that deterministically enforces an invariant (e.g., preventing execution from non-executable memory regions to reduce the impact of memory-corruption bugs).
+In many \emph{AI-based} systems, including agentic ones, the model itself becomes a central part of the TCB, yet its behavior is fundamentally probabilistic and often not fully interpretable.
+If we ``\textit{train the model to never do $X$}'', that guarantee is inherently conditional and statistical: it holds with some probability that depends on the input distribution and the surrounding context rather than as an absolute property of the system.
+The resulting challenge is to build defenses with meaningful assurance guarantees despite relying on a probabilistic/opaque component in the TCB.